RÍOS // CHAPTER II

 RÍOS // sculpture series proposes a series of speculative cartographies that rise from a digital process of hybridisation of Amazonia related data.
-The cartographical work produced in Ríos results in a series of nineteen sculptures.
+The cartographical work produced in Ríos results in a series of twenty-one sculptures.
 Each sculpture is based on topographic data from a territory delimited by the hydrological sub-basins forming the extensive Amazonian basin and the major tributary rivers nourishing the Amazons River:

 Each sculpture is based on digital elevation models that result from the process of combining:

 c) Linguistic analysis based on RIVERS // AMAZONIA geo-linguistics: https://rivers.ulara.org/

 The sculptures are archaeological pieces that archive a historical moment of the Amazons: they record the state of the socio-environmental problems of the territory.
 In parallel, they archive the semantic relationships generated around these issues on social networks.

 For this purpose, we are using statistical data and geospatial socio-environmental information formulated by the RAISG (Amazon Geo-Referenced Socio-Environmental Information Network) that works by mapping the advancement of these threats and the pressures that the region faces.
 The main threats connecting the ecological and social damage infringed to Amazonia by human extractivist practices include: